kac5a/k5_skillcheck/README.md

 ![K5 Skillcheck](https://i.imgur.com/i5D1xpK.jpg)

 This is a **FREE** and **open** Fivem script that was created for everyone to use.
-The goal of this script is to create a skillchck system inspired by Dead By Daylight's skillcheck system, that doesn't use HTML canvases.
+The goal of this script is to create a skillcheck system inspired by Dead By Daylight's system, that doesn't use HTML canvases.
 Canvas can require a lot of resources from lower end PCs.
 This script uses JS, HTML and CSS only and utilizes [progressbar.js](https://github.com/kimmobrunfeldt/progressbar.js).